tkych/quicksearch/README.md

 The goal of Quicksearch is to find the CL library quickly.
 For example, if you will find the library about json, just type `(qs:? "json")` at REPL.

-The function QUICKSEARCH searches for CL projects in Quicklisp, Cliki, Github and BitBucket, then outputs results in REPL.
+The function QUICKSEARCH searches for CL projects in Quicklisp, Cliki, GitHub and BitBucket, then outputs results in REPL.
 The wrapper function ? is abbreviation for QUICKSEARCH.